 Bedroom one with 5’ king size bed with drawers beneath, built-in wardrobe and shelving, dressing table, superb far reaching views.
 Please note this bedroom has a coombed ceiling to one side as shown in the images.

-Bedroom two with two 3’ twin beds, open wardrobe and shelving.
-Please note this is a small bedroom has with a coombed ceiling to one side as shown in the images.
+Bedroom two with a single bed and a separate pull out 3’ truckle bed, open wardrobe and shelving.
+Please note this is a small bedroom has with a coombed ceiling to one side.

 There is a partially enclosed, lawned garden to the rear of the cottage which looks out onto woodland and open fields.
 A barbecue is not provided.
 Guests are welcome to walk around the farm.

 There is ample parking in front and to the side of the cottage.